KibromBerihu/ai4elife/readme.md

 ### 💻  Usage
 This package has two usages.
-The first one is to segment tumor regions and then calcualte the surrogate biomaters such as sTMTV and sDmax on the given test dataset using the pretrained weights, named as **"easy use case"**.
+The first one is to segment tumor regions and then calculate the surrogate biomarkers such as sTMTV and sDmax on the given test dataset using the pre-trained weights, named as "easy use case".
-The second use case is for transfer learning or retraining it from scratch on your own dataset.
+The second use case is transfer learning or retraining from scratch on your own dataset.

 ### [Easy use: testing mode](#virtual) <br/><br>
 Please make sure that you organized your data as in the [Required folder structure](#directory).